 IOTA is slightly different from the legacy blockchain platforms.
 It uses an inventive technology called the ‘Tangle.’
 It is a unique data structure that uses the Directed Acyclic Graph or DAG.

-At a high level, IOTA and the associated Tangle technology have four significant features that make it better than other blockchain platforms.
+From a high-level perspective, IOTA and the associated Tangle technology have four significant features that make it better than other blockchain platforms.

 The more the transactions, the less time it takes to confirm each transaction.